awsdocs/amazon-redshift-developer-guide/doc_source/r_SUBSTRING.md

 (10 rows)
 ```

-You cannot use SUBSTRING to predictably extract the prefix of a string that might contain multi\-byte characters because you need to specify the length of a multi\-byte string based on the number of bytes, not the number of characters\.
+You can't use SUBSTRING to predictably extract the prefix of a string that might contain multi\-byte characters because you need to specify the length of a multi\-byte string based on the number of bytes, not the number of characters\.
 To extract the beginning segment of a string based on the length in bytes, you can CAST the string as VARCHAR\(*byte\_length*\) to truncate the string, where *byte\_length* is the required length\.
 The following example extracts the first 5 bytes from the string `'Fourscore and seven'`\.

 ```
 select cast('Fourscore and seven' as varchar(5));